Carrie Towbes, Ph.D.

 Letter From the President

-It has been both an honor and a challenge to lead the Towbes Foundation as President since my father, Michael Towbes, passed away in 2017.
-Over these past few years, not only has the Towbes Foundation morphed in dramatic ways, but the world around us is a different universe.
+It has been both a privilege and a challenge to lead the Towbes Foundation as President since my father, Michael Towbes, passed away in 2017.
+In the years since, the Foundation has changed in dramatic ways and so have I.

 Sincerely,